ptomulik/puppet-macro/README.md

 ```

 If you need the same for ruby *1.8*, here is a workaround (note that the
-calling function, that is [determine](#determine), will check the
+caller i.e the [determine](#determine) function, will check the minimum arity,
-minimum arity, so we only check the maximum):
+so we only check the maximum):

 ```ruby
 # lib/puppet/parser/macros/puppet/config/content.rb